fnr1r/kadishutu/README.md

 - Encryption/Decryption
 - Viewing and editing of the following values
+  - Player Names
+  - Time of saving (it's a bit weird, but it works)
   - Used DLCs (this will not give you DLC-exclusive content)
     (it's mainly for importing a save file from a copy with DLCs)
+  - Play Time
   - Macca, Glory
   - Summoned demons and player placement
   - For the player and demons